slarrozejar/benchmarks/program/dot2dot/README.md

 A style file is made of several style sections.
 Each style section has a name (*style1*, *style2* and *style3* in the example above) and is made of up to three components:
 - *object* is one of "graph", "node" or "edge": it specifies on which elements of the graph the style shall be applied.
 - *condition* is a list of pairs *"attribute": "expression"* that is matched by all objects of the selected type such that each attribute in the condition has a value that matches the corresponding regular expression.
 The regular expression should follow the Python regular expression language.
 As an example, *style1* above matches all nodes with an attribute *a* that contains a number and an attribute *b* which has value 3.
 The condition is optional for nodes and edges, and no condition shall be provided for the graph.
 If no condition is provided, all objects of the selected type match.
-- finally, *dotStyle* is a list of attributes that will be added (or modified) on the selected objects.
+- finally, *updates* is a list of attributes that will be added (or modified) on the selected objects.
 This tool can be used to set any attribute on graphs, nodes and edges.
 In particular, it can be used to set [attributes recognised by the graphviz tool](https://graphviz.org/doc/info/attrs.html).

 All values in the JSON file must be strings.